mpchadwick/mpchadwick.github.io/_posts/2017-06-15-an-intro-to-xss-for-magento-developers.md

 In this example, however, search queries including the string \<script> **are** considered valid queries by Magento.
 So the next solution is output escaping.

 The idea here is to convert the word `<script>` to `&lt;script&gt` before outputing.
 Then, when rendered by the browser the user will see the word "\<script>" as a string of text and the script will not be executed.
-This strategy is employed by Magento to protect against both the stored, and reflected example described earlier.
+This strategy is employed by Magento to protect against both the stored, and reflected examples described earlier.

 Input validation and output escaping are not mutually exclusive.
 You should be doing both.